RTÉ Young People's Programming: 1980s

 By the end of the 1980s all most all Children's and Young People's content had been moved to RTÉ2, prior to 1988 most of this type of content was dotted around the RTÉ One and RTÉ2 schedules.
 In 1988 Dempsey's Den/The Den, RTÉ's daily programme for children, moved from RTÉ ONE to RTÉ2 (then known as Network 2), it also moved from 16:00 to 15:00, presenting children's programming for 3 hours per day.
 It did not air during the summer months until 1998, when it became Den2.
 The programme was largely known as The Den, with its final season in 2010 when it was replaced by RTÉjr and TRTÉ.

 On Network 2 The Den was book ended by the pre-school programming (Bosco) and teen programming (Jo Maxi).
 Bosco was produced from 1983 to 1987 and repeat until the arrival of The Morbegs in the 1990s.
 Jo Maxi ran until the mid-1990s and was replaced in favour of a younger programme called Echo Island.

 Saturday morning programming in the 1980s aired on RTÉ ONE from 09:00.
 The first Saturday Morning children's programme was Anything Goes.
-In the mid-1980s it was replaced by Pajo's Junkbox, which would later become Pajo's Whole Shebang and Pajo's and the Salty Dog.
+In the mid-1980s it was replaced by Pajo's Junkbox, which would later become Pajo's Whole Shebang and Pajo and the Salty Frog.
 It was followed by Action Station Saturday, which would be replaced in the 1990s by Scratch Saturday.

 Music Television USA was a music video show which aired on Sundays, it was later replaced by The Beatbox, which was replaced in the mid-1990s by 2TV.

 Other programming included Fortycoats & Co., a Live Action series, Pat's Chat, an entertainment series with poet Pat Ingoldsby, Eureka, an Irish language quiz show for schools and MegaMix a live music series for up and coming Irish bands.